Cuba, Google move to improve island's connectivity

 Thursday's deal will have no immediate effect on the ease of connectivity in Cuba, and neither Cuban nor Google officials provided any estimated timeline for the island's connection to a new fiber-optic cable.
 That step could take years given the slow pace of Cuba's bureaucracy and the obstacles thrown up by the U.S. trade embargo on the island.

-The embargo does contain legal exceptions allowing deals to increase telecommunications capacity on the island, which makes Google's work possible.
+The embargo does contain legal exceptions allowing deals to increase telecommunications capacity in Cuba, which makes Google's work possible.
 Cuba already allows Google to run servers on the island storing Google content such as YouTube user information, a measure that has significantly increased the speed of accessing that content for Cubans.

 The Google-Cuba deal also creates a working group of engineers dedicated to ironing out the details.